tuang3142/me/_posts/2021-07-05-Understand the language of Vim with Text-Object.md

 ---
 layout: post
-title: "Some articles are just so short that we have to make the footer stick"
+title: "Understand the language of Vim with Text-Object"
-categories: vim
+categories: vim,text-object
 ---

-# Understand the language of Vim with Text-Object

-# why
+## why

 Say the cursor is in the middle of a word and we want to delete it.
 We can either:
 - type `bde` (go to the beginning then delete) like a peasant
 - or use `diw` (delete inside a word) like an absolute chad.

-# how
+## how

 `diw` is the combination of vim command `d` and text object `ir` (inside a word).
 some ruby relevant text objects are: